Read Rheem furnace reviews

 Care and Maintenance

 Homeowners are instructed to keep their unit's filters clean at all times.
 Filters can be cleaned by vacuuming the dirt, washing with detergent and water, and then air drying.
+(We have also published an article answering questions about 3 different series of Rheem furnaces and which filters they need.)
 Rheem also suggests calling a professional HVAC contractor for routine maintenance once a year.

 Rheem offers a limited heat exchanger, conditional parts, limited parts and a conditional unit replacement warranty.
 Warranty terms vary depending on the unit purchased.
 All units must be registered on the company's website to receive the full warranty term.